zimengzhouzm/github-practice-ca09/README.md

 # github-practice-ca09
-Portfolio Website Assignment
+Learning to use Github for your Portfolio Website Assignment

-# GitHub Personal Portfolio Assignment
+# Personal Portfolio Assignment

 **Assignment Instructions**